green-coding-solutions/documentation/content/en/docs/installation/installation-linux.md

 git clone https://github.com/green-coding-berlin/green-metrics-tool ~/green-metrics-tool && \
 cd ~/green-metrics-tool && \
 sudo dnf upgrade -y && \
-sudo dnf install -y make gcc python3 python3-devel libpq-devel glib2-devel sudo python3 -m pip install -r ~/green-metrics-tool/requirements.txt
+sudo dnf install -y make gcc python3 python3-devel python3-venv
 ```

 {{% /tab %}}
 {{< /tabs >}}

-The sudo in the last command is very important, as it will tell pip to install to /usr directory instead to the home directory.
-So we can find the package later with other users on the system.
-If you do not want that use a venv in Python.

 ## Docker

 Docker provides a great installation help on their website that will probably be more up to date than this readme: [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/)

+This is also the reason why the docker client is not part of the install script that we provide.

 However, we provide here what we used in on our systems, but be sure to double check on the official website.
 Especially if you are running a different distribution.

-### Base install
+### Docker base install

 {{< tabs groupId="docker">}}
 {{% tab name="Ubuntu" %}}